open-data-fabric/open-data-fabric/rfcs/008-smart-transfer-protocol.md

 - Garbage Collector mechanism within the dataset storage, as orphaned files may occur:
    - when client failed to upload the objects and did not commit the push
    - when late collision happens (parallel pushes)
-- Should this protocol support live streaming of datasets?
+- Should this protocol support live-streaming of datasets?
 - Should it support in-band data transfers?
   - And if yes, should it be used for query results or for getting data from projections?